-World War Z: Aftermath could’ve gone a highly different route with its gameplay, but the developers decided to keep it real between the community.
+World War Z: Aftermath could’ve gone a highly different route with its gameplay, but the developers decided to keep it real among the community.
 What we have as a result is a fun-filled first-person shooter with a thing for encompassing a monstrous ton of zombies in a concurrent manner.
 We thought World War Z was a big game considering its level design, but Saber Interactive Inc has gone to the next level with the daring new sequel.

 Think of the iconic Left 4 Dead series but even more expansive.
 There are 8 distinctive classes that you can pick up and start raising hell with.
 The best out of the bunch are the Slasher, Gunslinger, Medic, Exterminator, and Vanguard.
-Definitely a lot more than what the Diablo Immortal Best Class has to offer.
-Each character class features its own broad range of skills and accommodates a particular playstyle.
+Definitely has a lot more than what the Diablo Immortal Best Class has to offer.
+Each character class features its own broad range of skills and accommodates a particular play style.

 Therefore, you’ll never know what class is the best until you give it a shot yourself.
 Experience an epic adventure right on your PlayStation 4 either solo or with a party of up to 8 online players with PS Plus.
 Things can get darn intense when thousands of zombies come flying at you at full speed.